Projects Public & Preventative HealthRural Health

 BreastScreen Australia Secretariat

 Early detection of breast cancer aims to reduce mortality and other serious consequences of advanced disease.
-Following early detection, timely treatment of breast cancer is more likely to result in improvements in local disease control, quality of life and life expectancy.
+Treating breast cancer in the early stages is more likely to result in improvements in local disease control, quality of life and life expectancy.
 The BreastScreen Australia (BSA) program aims to improve early detection rates by implementing a systematic approach to mammography screening for women in Australia.

 The BSA national program was established in 1991 and is jointly funded by the Australian and local state and territory governments.
-It is operationalised by the Program Management Group (PMG), which delivers local BSA services at a state and territory level.
-National Quality Management Committee (NQMC) accreditation of local BSA services ensures that all women entering the program receive the highest possible quality of care.
+The program is operated by the Program Management Group (PMG), which delivers local BSA services at a state and territory level.
+Local BSA services are accredited by the National Quality Management Committee (NQMC), which ensures that all women entering the program receive the highest possible quality of care.

-AHA is engaged by the Department of Health to provide ongoing secretariat services to the BSA program.
-Our role includes administrative and secretariat support for the PMG and the clinical advisory group and working subgroups formed as part of the program.
+AHA is engaged by the department to provide ongoing secretariat services to the BSA program.
+Our role includes administrative and secretariat support for the PMG and the clinical advisory group and working subgroups that make up the program.
 As a trusted partner of the BSA program, the success of AHA’s secretariat role is built on our team’s strong experience in public health, including screening program delivery, as well as our eye for detail, organisational skills and ability to flex to meet our program clients’ needs at short notice.

-The PMG is pivotal to the success of the BSA program, by ensuring the effective implementation of the program in line with local government and health service requirements.
-The PMG also has responsibility for identifying issues at a local and national program level and providing recommendations to the Australian government.
+The PMG is pivotal to the success of the BSA program by ensuring the effective implementation of the program in line with local government and health service requirements.
+The PMG is also responsible for identifying issues at a local and national program level and making recommendations to the Australian Government.
 The PMG is guided and driven by an expert clinical advisory group on evidence-based best practice, potential risks and emerging technologies.
-For example, it is anticipated that Artificial Intelligence (AI) may have an important role to play in the program’s future, as a means to further enhance the accuracy of radiology review of breast screening images.
+For example, it is anticipated that artificial intelligence may have an important role to play in the program’s future as a tool to further enhance the accuracy of radiology review of breast screening images.